hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 - Revenue risk mitigation
 - Improved forecasting and planning accuracy

-Returns are not just a customer issue —
+Returns are not just a customer issue.
-they are an operational and **revenue protection** signal.
+They are an operational and revenue protection signal.

 ---